Marcoshenrich/kelpscape/README.md

     }
 ```

+##Traps and Trappers

 We talked about trappers freeing prey - But how does trapping work?

-Logic defines a trappersArr which contains all denizens which can trap.
+Logic defines a `trappersArr` which contains all denizens which can trap.
 Trappers are always ready to trap, so they don't add themselves to an object the way bachelor fish do.

 If the trapper already has trapped prey or is currently mating, it cannot trap any prey.

-Quadtree.QueryRange checks if any creatures fully overlap the trap, which means any dimension of the prey is fully inside the trap, or vice versa.
+`Quadtree.QueryRange` checks if any creatures fully overlap the trap, which means any dimension of the prey is fully inside the trap, or vice versa.

 Next, we check that the denizen inside the trap is something the trapper actually wants to eat.
 If it is, the trapped prey records the difference in position between itself and the trapper.
 Once trapped, the prey ignores all movement logic, and updates its position to match the position of its trapper, modified by the recored position delta.
 This means wherever the trapper goes, the trapped prey goes with it.

-Finally, the trapper calls afterITrapCB(), which allows for any variances or specific behaviors needed from specific trappers.
+Finally, the trapper calls `afterITrapCB()`, which allows for any variances or specific behaviors needed from specific trappers.
 For example, Otters have rotating images, and therefore need rotating traps.
 This extra callback allows me to encapsulate the additional Otter trap logic.

 ![trappedFish](https://user-images.githubusercontent.com/110189879/230758713-5e989d0c-e1c5-497c-a7d2-88ad03f5a857.gif)